scizzorz/rain/docs/index.md

     let add = func(x, y) -> x + y

-#### `save` statement
+#### The `save` statement

 The `save` statement acts as a "lazy" `return` - it saves a value to return, but does not immediately terminate the function.
-When the function returns, the most recently saved value will be used as its return value.
-After saving a value, subsequent empty `return` statements *will* return the saved value.
+After saving a value, empty or missing `return` statements *will* return the saved value.
 Explicit `return` statements will override any saved values.

     let add = func(x, y)
       save x + y